History of the Basel Committee

 Towards Basel III

 Even before Lehman Brothers collapsed in September 2008, the need for a fundamental strengthening of the Basel II framework had become apparent.
-The banking sector had entered the crisis with too much leverage and inadequate liquidity buffers.
+The banking sector had entered the financial crisis with too much leverage and inadequate liquidity buffers.
 These defects were accompanied by poor governance and risk management, as well as inappropriate incentive structures.
-The combination of these factors was manifest in the mispricing of credit and liquidity risk, and excess credit growth.
+The dangerous combination of these factors was demonstrated by the mispricing of credit and liquidity risk, and excess credit growth.

 Responding to these risk factors, the Basel Committee issued Principles for sound liquidity risk management and supervision in the same month that Lehman Brothers failed.
 In July 2009, the Committee issued a further package of documents to strengthen the Basel II capital framework, notably with regard to the treatment of certain complex securitisation positions, off-balance sheet vehicles and trading book exposures.
 These enhancements were part of a broader effort to strengthen the regulation and supervision of internationally active banks, in the light of weaknesses revealed by the financial market crisis.

 In September 2010, the Group of Governors and Heads of Supervision announced higher global minimum capital standards for commercial banks.
 This followed an agreement reached in July regarding the overall design of the capital and liquidity reform package, now referred to as "Basel III".
-In November 2010, the new capital and liquidity standards were endorsed at the G20 Leaders Summit in Seoul.
+In November 2010, the new capital and liquidity standards were endorsed at the G20 Leaders Summit in Seoul and subsequently agreed at the December 2010 Basel Committee meeting.

-The new proposed standards were set out in Basel III: International framework for liquidity risk measurement, standards and monitoring , issued by the Committee in mid-December 2010.
-A new capital framework revises and strengthens the three pillars established by Basel II.
-The accord is also extended with several innovations, namely:
+The proposed standards were issued by the Committee in mid-December 2010 (and have been subsequently revised).
+The December 2010 versions were set out in Basel III: International framework for liquidity risk measurement, standards and monitoring and Basel III: A global regulatory framework for more resilient banks and banking systems.
+The enhanced Basel framework revised and strengthen the three pillars established by Basel II.
+It also extended the framework with several innovations, namely:

 - an additional layer of common equity - the capital conservation buffer - that, when breached, restricts payouts of earnings to help protect the minimum common equity requirement;